SteveMHill/SARdine/sar_pipeline_readme.md

 ## 📦 Project Overview

-SARius is an open-source Python+Rust library for processing Sentinel-1 SLC data into calibrated, terrain-corrected backscatter products (Gamma0).
+SARdine is an open-source Python+Rust library for processing Sentinel-1 SLC data into calibrated, terrain-corrected backscatter products (Gamma0).
 It is designed as a modern alternative to ESA SNAP and GAMMA, with a focus on speed, modularity, and full transparency.

 ---